Updated on the 15th of October

 Should you need us to microchip the pups at the time, please let us know.

 In our current financial situation, we are unable to give the full discount we usually apply to certain procedures (neutering, puppy/kitten vaccines for breeders).
-At a time we are using furlough scheme to protect jobs for our employees, we are not in a position to subsidise any of our work.
+At a time when our processes are much longer and more costly to us, we are not in a position to subsidise any of our work.

 You can book puppy/kitten primo-vaccination here : https://www.wylievets.com/book-a-video-consultation